jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_getstructfor.md

   @param _projectId The ID of the project to which the funding cycle belongs.
   @param _configuration The funding cycle configuration to get the full struct for.

-  @return fundingCycle The funding cycle struct.
+  @return fundingCycle A funding cycle struct.
 */
 function _getStructFor(uint256 _projectId, uint256 _configuration)
   private